Episode 241: Why Worry about Stakeholders on your Project? (Free)

 Cornelius Fichtner: Hello and welcome to Episode #241.
 This is The Project Management Podcast™ at www.project-management-podcast.com and I am Cornelius Fichtner.
 Nice to have you with us.

 Recent research shows that project success often hinges on the ability of us project managers to meet and exceed stakeholder expectations.
-While this may not be a new revelation to seasoned project managers, it still means that there is a new focus on stakeholder management in our profession.
+While this may not be a new revelation to a seasoned project manager, it still means that there is a new focus on stakeholder management in our profession.

 Mario Henrique Trentim decided to put his experience and expertise on the subject in writing and wrote the book “Managing Stakeholders as Clients”.
 It is a practitioner’s guide that blends theory and practice for the rest of us.